Barnsbury, Islington

 The 13th-century Berners family gave their name to a large manor, of which present day Barnsbury covers just a small part.
 Legal obstacles prevented building on the land until the 1820s, significantly later than nearby districts such as Canonbury.

-In the 1830s an eccentric Frenchman named Baume set up the short-lived Barnsbury Park Community, a co-operative community with a farm and a college, settled by radical tailors and shoemakers.
+In the 1830s an eccentric Frenchman named Baume set up the short-lived Barnsbury Park Community, a co-operative project with a farm and a college, settled by radical tailors and shoemakers.
 Elsewhere, the rows of narrow-fronted terraces were destined to house a lower class of occupant than its developers intended, especially when the building of the railways prompted the better-off to flee to more distant suburbs.
 Many larger houses were subdivided for multiple occupancy, or even turned into factories.

 Postal districts: N1 and N7